dribnet/purvs/README.md

 Initial trial code to tile.

 This is just a quick sketch to try get an idea together.
-To zoom out from this and create a pattern like a spider web could have potential.
+I am trying to work towards making my pattern like a spider web, with lots of detail going on but also connections that continue when it is tiled.